Black Tar Heroin

 Black Tar Heroin Abuse and Overdose Signs

-Black Tar Heroin abuse can easily result from a prescription opioid dependence.
+Black Tar Heroin abuse can easily result from a prescription opioid dependence, although this is not always the case.
 Much of American’s Opioid Epidemic can be traced to current and former patients using pills like Percocet and Oxycodone and becoming dependent.
 As a result, they can feel:

 - Low blood pressure